 Tim Kurkjian joined ESPN in March 1998 as both a reporter for Baseball Tonight and a senior writer.
-Known for his passionate storytelling and insight, he continues to provide insight and analysis through his writing as well as regular appearances on Baseball Tonight and SportsCenter.
-Kurkjian is also a staple in ESPN’s Little League World Series coverage, and has served as a regular analyst in the booth for Monday Night Baseball and Wednesday Night Baseball.
+Known for his passionate storytelling and insight, he continues to provide analysis through his writing and regular appearances on Baseball Tonight and SportsCenter.
+Kurkjian is also a staple in ESPN’s Little League World Series coverage, and has served as a regular analyst in the booth, including for Monday Night Baseball and Wednesday Night Baseball.

 The best event he’s covered for ESPN, Kurkjian says, is Game 7 of the 2016 World Series, when the Chicago Cubs won the World Series for the first time since 1908.